Ph.D. Program Curriculum

 Literature-based Seminars.
 Students take five literature-based seminars during the first three years which emphasize critical analysis of current literature in neuroscience.

-Advanced Courses.
-Students also complete at least 8 units of advanced courses relevant to their area of specialization in neuroscience in addition to graduate biostatistics and ethics.
+Advanced Elective Courses and Biotatistics.
+Students also complete at least 8 units of advanced elective courses relevant to their area of specialization in neuroscience in addition to graduate biostatistics and ethics from a pre-approved list of courses.
 Of note, one of the biostatistics course prefered by students is based on bootstrap statistics, involving a practical introduction to coding (see also point 9).
+Please contact the graduate office for the most recent list of approved elective courses.
+If you wish to petition an elective course that is not on this list, submit an elective course petition at least four-weeks before the course begins.

 Teaching.
 Each student must serve as a paid teaching assistant in at least one undergraduate course.